 Monsoon!!!
 Finally the most favourite season for trekkers has arrived.
 My heart started to wander around the beautiful landscapes of the Western Ghats.
 I was day dreaming about the places, and suddenly my brain woke me up, by putting the end card to the movie that is being played in my head.
 So now I have to plan for a trek immediately.
 Speaking of this, I have to say Mobiles have completely changed the way we live our lives.
 Everything is just a tap away from our fingers.
 OK, so why am I talking about Mobiles??
 Aren't we supposed to plan for a trek??
-So let's continue, the immediate thing which I have done is open my mobile, log in to meet up and go find the HATS group.
+So let's continue, the immediate thing which I have done is open my mobile, log in to meet up.
 There you go, we have an event already planned for Jun, 24.
 So now you must be knowing why I spoke about mobiles :p

 I have booked my slot for the event, and was waiting for the day to come.
 Once am done with this, I asked one of my friends about his plans for the weekend.
 He said, nothing much, we have the forecast showing some rains in the coming week, so not planning any where, just enjoy the rain from my balcony with a coffee in my hand.
 So I thought, if you say looking at the rain with a coffee in your hand is an amazing experience.
 Then what you call about getting drenched in rain, with a travel bag on your back surrounded by dense forest, mountains, and waterfalls of course.
 Drinking a coffee in this place, would be a magical experience.
 And then I thought everyone has their own ways of enjoying life.It's almost weekend and my legs started getting restless, that means it's time to get out and explore the great Western Ghats!
 So I stepped out from my office and reached my room, and started packing things, if you have ready my previous article( Gokarna Diaries) then you must have known about my most important item to pack.
 In the next one hour I reached the railway station, from where we will begin our journey.
 Did I mention the place where we were going to??
 Guess NO, I forgot that out of excitement.
 It's Kalavantin Durg!!!